Frost Death Knight DPS Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 For AoE, the opener stays pretty much the same.
 The one difference is that

-Pillar of Frost window!
-You
+Pillar of Frost window (when running

 We will generally run two charges of Death and Decay in AoE.
 The way